frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 And I think it's true here.
 We have an opportunity to re-think how we organize our business logic implementation in node.js apps.
-I think, that actions as an **another** entry point is a great opportunity to re-think architecture for people, who used to have only one entry point before - REST API.
+I think, that actions as **another** entry point is a great opportunity to re-think architecture for people, who used to have only one entry point before - REST API.

 There are plenty of options here, depending on one's preferences and needs.